nuuuwan/news_lk3_data/README.md

 *2024-03-02 10:08:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194037) · `si`

-*A 42-year-old was arrested in Negombo for smuggling illegal cigarettes, discovered by the LTTE.*
+A 42-year-old was arrested in Negombo for smuggling illegal cigarettes, discovered by the LTTE.

+🟩

 A person has been arrested in Negombo with a large haul of cigarettes imported illegally imported.